aredn/documentation/arednServicesGuide/network_tools.rst

 AREDN® Prometheus Exporter
 ---------------------------------

 `Prometheus <https://en.wikipedia.org/wiki/Prometheus_(software)>`_ is an open-source monitoring and alerting toolkit which collects and stores metrics as time series data.
-At given intervals it can collect metrics from AREDN® nodes having the ``prometheus-exporter`` package installed.
 Prometheus evaluates rule expressions, displays the results, and can trigger alerts when specified conditions are detected.
+It can collect metrics from AREDN® nodes running a recent firmware version.

-AREDN® metrics in the ``prometheus-exporter`` package include the following:
+Examples of AREDN® metrics include:

 - Node details (name, model, firmware, description, Lat/Lon, grid square, band, channel, width, frequency, SSID)
 - Memory, storage, CPU, and networking metrics